What “NIL Spending” Means Here

 We are honest about what the data is and is not:

 - NIL contracts are not publicly filed.
-Even the best public reporting is an estimate — we report ranges and use the midpoint when sourced ranges agree.
+Even the best public reporting is an estimate, so we report ranges and use the midpoint when sourced ranges agree.

 - Collective budgets fluctuate.
 A program with a strong fundraising fall may have a higher mid-season number than the public budget suggests.